 - Place chuck roast in your crock pot.
 Pour ⅓ cup water over your roast.
 Sprinkle Mix all over the top of your roast.
 Cook on HIGH for 4 hours or until tender.

-- Once Roast is slightly warm, shred it.
+- Once the roast is slightly warm, shred it.

 - Place meat back in the crock pot or in a pan.
 Add your green chile sauce and cook until your sauce is warm.